 This most basic home gym structure of Bowflex encompasses 30 varieties of exercises for strengthening body parts like shoulders, chest, back, and lower region.

-It is created with machine rail for rowing, which makes it ideal for cardio exercising.
+Bowflex PR1000 is created with a machine rail for rowing, which makes it ideal for cardio exercising.

 The exact dimensions of this horizontal bench set-up are 38 inches in width and 84 inches in height, but you can always fold it after the workout.

-There is a pulley-based arrangement that can provide 210 pounds of maximum resistance, which cannot be upgraded further.
+A pulley-based arrangement can provide 210 pounds of maximum resistance, which cannot be upgraded further.

 It’s an unbeatable home gym model with an affordable price coupled with myriads of striking features.